Slicer/Slicer/Docs/developer_guide/script_repository/gui.md

 for sliceDisplayNode in sliceDisplayNodes: sliceDisplayNode.SetIntersectingSlicesVisibility(1)

-# Workaround to force visual update
+# Workaround to force visual update (see https://github.com/Slicer/Slicer/issues/6338)
 sliceNodes = slicer.util.getNodesByClass('vtkMRMLSliceNode')
 for sliceNode in sliceNodes:
     sliceNode.Modified()